lalitchoudhary12/Restify-Project/README.md

 # Restify

-Restify is a web application for listing and booking vacation rentals.
+Restify is a responsive web application for listing and booking vacation rentals.
 Users can explore listings, book accommodations, and leave reviews.
 The application is built using Node.js, Express, MongoDB, and EJS templating.
+It is web responsive for all devices.

 ## Features